Datar Kaur: Maharani of the Sikh Empire

-Datar Kaur took interest in political affairs, and her husband sought her advised in important stately matters.
+Datar Kaur took interest in political affairs, and her husband sought her advice in important stately matters.
 Even though she was his second wife she became his principal wife and chief consort.
 On many different occasions, she served as her husband's ambassador; even acting as a political proxy for him.
+It is said that Datar Kaur wielded a legendary influence on Maharaja Ranjit Singh.

 Mai Nakain took control of the Sheikhupura Fort when her six-year-old son, Kharak Singh had conquered it.
 In 1811, she was officially granted the jagir of Sheikhupura by Maharaja Ranjit Singh.
 Around the same time she started residing in the Sheikhupura Fort and held her own court.
 She enjoyed hunting and often accompanied her husband on his hunting trips.
 Sheikhupura has a vicinity of good hunting places.

-In 1816, she took over her son's training for 18 months for his Expedition of Multan.
 Since his birth, her son was the heir of Ranjit Singh.
-But Sada Kaur only viewed him as heir presumptive as her daughter, Mehtab Kaur was the first queen of Ranjit Singh.
-However, in 1816, to put an end to all intrigues Ranjit Singh officially announced Kharak Singh as his heir apparent and anointed him "Tikka Kanwar" (Crown prince).
+When Kharak Singh was merely an year old he was paraded through the streets of Lahore as his father’s heir and Punjab's prince.
+In 1816, Ranjit Singh crowned Kharak Singh as his heir apparent and anointed him "Yuvraj Shri Tikka Kanwar" (Crown prince).
+The same year she took over her son's training for 18 months for his Expedition of Multan.

-Mai Nakkain was a brave woman and In 1818, she accompanied her son as a fellow commander to Multan.
+In 1818, she accompanied her son to the campaign of Multan as a commander to.
 The Sikh Khalsa Army was under her command during the Battle of Multan (1818).

 She played a considerable role in popularizing handicrafts like Phulkari knitting and fine arts in Punjab.
 Mai Nakain was also a patron of religious mystics and mendicants.

+Though Emily Eden or Fanny Eden never met the Maharani as she met the royal family of Lahore in November 1838 after the death of Mai Nakain.
+But her daughter in law, Chand Kaur describes her as being as auspicious and beautiful as Goddess Lakshmi, along with being vivacious, independent, artistic, intelligent and religious.
+Ranjit Singh described her as a chaste noble woman who filled his life with light and sweetness.

+She is said to have been a patron of mystics and mendiants.